(GENGHIS KHAN and the GREAT MONGOL EMPIRE – continued)

-Ogedei was like some other sons of great men – something less than his father.
-He was a profligate spender of money, burdening his conquered subjects with unpredictable increases in taxes for his sudden needs of money.
-And torn between duty and tiring of it, Ogedei drank so heavily that a functionary was assigned to count the number of wine goblets that he had emptied daily.
-He died at the age of fifty-six after binge drinking during a hunting trip.
+Ogedei had been like some other sons of great men – something less than his father.
+He had been a profligate spender of money, burdening his conquered subjects with unpredictable increases in taxes for his sudden needs of money.
+And torn between duty and tiring of it, Ogedei had drunk so heavily that a functionary had been assigned to count the number of wine goblets that he had emptied daily.
+He had died at the age of fifty-six after binge drinking during a hunting trip.

 In 1246, Guyuk Khan received an envoy from Pope Innocent IV.
 In a letter carried by the envoy, the pope ordered the Mongols to “desist” from their invasion of Europe.
-The pope offered a synopsis of the life of Jesus and Christianity's tenets, hoping to convert the Great Khan, and he described himself as having been delegated by God as having all earthly power and as the only person authorized by God to speak for Him.
+The pope offered a synopsis of the life of Jesus and Christianity's tenets.
+Hoping to convert the Great Khan, the pope described himself as having been delegated by God as having all earthly power and as the only person authorized by God to speak for Him.
 Guyuk Khan replied that God had given the Mongols, not the pope, control of the world, from the rising sun to the setting sun.
 God, he claimed, intended the Mongols to spread His commandments in the form of Genghis Khan’s Great Laws.
-And he sent back to the pope the demand that he, the pope, submit.
+And he sent back to the pope the demand that the pope submit.

-The Mongol Empire was subject to the same succession problems as other empires.
-Guyuk's short reign, from 1246 to 1247, ended with Guyuk dying mysteriously amid royal family squabbling.
+Guyuk's reign from 1246 to 1247 ended with Guyuk dying mysteriously amid royal family squabbling.
 The selection of the new Great Khan went in 1251 to another of Genghis Khan's grandsons: Mongke.
-A plot by rivals to assassinate him at his coronation was uncovered, and this was followed by torture, purges, trials, confessions and much letting of blood – purges within the royal family as well as among government officials.
+A plot by rivals to assassinate Mongke at his coronation was uncovered, and this was followed by torture, purges, trials, confessions and much letting of blood – purges within the royal family as well as among government officials.

 Mongke Khan attempted to establish efficiency in governing all of his subjects.
 The postal relay system was freed of being jammed by elites using it for their personal benefit.
-He established predictable taxation that permitted planning by growers.
+He established predictable taxation that permitted planning by the empire's farmers.
 He demanded that local rule not interfere with productive work.
 The death penalty was to apply to officers who seized vegetables from the gardens of Chinese peasants.
 Princes were forbidden to issue orders without approval from the imperial court.
 Officials, civil and military, were forbidden to enter areas where they had no jurisdiction.
 Military campaigning was to be done without devastating agricultural land or devastating cities, actions seen as reducing potential tax revenues for the imperial treasury.
 Private property was to be respected.
-Theft and brigandage were to be punished, with death the punishment even for minor offenses.
+Theft and brigandage were to be punished, and the importance of law was emphasized by death as the punishment even for minor offenses.

 In 1259, Hulegu's army entered the great Syrian city of Damascus, Christians there greeting the Mongol army with joy.
-The Mongol army then headed southward toward Egypt, and they learned that even great empires under God had limits.
-In 1260, their advance was stopped near Nazareth by the Mamluks, Muslim slave soldiers who had taken power in Egypt.
-Taking revenge on the Christians for having allied themselves with the Mongols, the Mamluks destroyed Crusader strongholds in the Middle East, the beginning of the end of the Crusaders there, leaving them only at the Mediterranean coast, at Acre, Tyre and Tripoli.
+The Mongol army then headed southward toward Egypt, and they learned that even great empires under God had limits: In 1260, their advance was stopped near Nazareth by the Mamluks, Muslim slave soldiers who had taken power in Egypt.
+Taking revenge on the Christians for having allied themselves with the Mongols, the Mameluks attacked Crusader strongholds in the Middle East, the beginning of the end of the Crusaders there, leaving them only on the Mediterranean coast at Acre, Tyre and Tripoli.